-Originally from the south-east, Jane began her acting career after gaining a scholarship to train at LAMDA (London Academy of Music & Drama) in London.
+Jane began her training with a scholarship to the 3-year professional acting course at LAMDA (London Academy of Music & Drama)

 Her acting career as Jane Campion spanned work in BBC radio dramas, national, regional and West End theatre.
 This included seasons at Chichester, Pitlochry and Edinburgh Festival Theatres.

 One of her favourite roles was playing Emily Bronte in a long-running production of Faye Weldon’s adapation of Jane Eyre.
 The play tells the classic story through the eyes of the Bronte sisters.

 The play premiered at Theatr Clwyd in Wales, then toured the regions before transferring to The Playhouse Theatre in London’s West End.